aichbauer/styled-bootstrap-components/packages/styled-nav-component/README.md

 ## Properties

 Properties which can be added to the component to change the visual appearance.
-This component uses [styled-system](http://jxnblk.com/styled-system/).

 * `collapse` only on Nav **Type**: boolean
 * `expandSm` only on Nav **Type**: boolean